phax/as2-lib/README.md

     * Added new class `HTTPIncomingDumperStreamBased`
     * Calculating the MIC only if an MDN is requested (see [#58](https://github.com/phax/as2-lib/issues/58))
     * Saved MDN uses OS specific newlines (see [#61](https://github.com/phax/as2-lib/issues/61))
+    * Changed `IDynamicComponent` to have `attrs()` and not to be a `StringMap`
 * v4.1.1 - 2018-07-27 - **please use only with ph-commons 9.1.4 or newer**
     * The existence of just the header `Disposition-Notification-Options` without `Disposition-Notification-To` does not trigger MDN sending anymore (see [#42](https://github.com/phax/as2-lib/issues/42))
     * Fixed overwriting of existing `Content-Transfer-Encoding` when receiving messages.
     * Partnership attribute `blockerrormdn` is now only evaluated for MDNs that are created based on errors
     * MDNs now also use the partner attribute `content_transfer_encoding` and `content_transfer_encoding_receive` (see [#43](https://github.com/phax/as2-lib/issues/43))
 * v4.1.0 - 2018-06-20
     * The random parameters class now supports creating random values that are longer than 10 characters
     * Fixed OSGI ServiceProvider configuration
     * Added support for new encryption algorithms (see [#38](https://github.com/phax/as2-lib/issues/38))
     * Added new system property `AS2.httpDumpDirectoryOutgoing` to easily dump outgoing transmissions
     * Renamed system property for dumping incoming HTTP transmissions from `AS2.httpDumpDirectory` to `AS2.httpDumpDirectoryIncoming` to avoid confusion.
 The old name can still be used but emits a warning.
     * Modules `MDNFileModule` and `MessageFileModule` now got a new attribute `charset` to define the charset to be used to dump the information.
     * Requires ph-commons 9.1.2
 * v4.0.2 - 2018-04-05
     * improved client configurability and customizability
     * Switching back to preferring BC PKCS12 key store, because JDK PKCS 12 key store is partially case insensitive
 * v4.0.1 - 2018-03-27
     * Updated to BouncyCastle 1.59
     * When using the non-servlet version, the values for the `source_ip` and `destination_ip` fields were fixed (see https://github.com/phax/as2-server/issues/20)
 * v4.0.0 - 2018-01-06
     * Updated to ph-commons 9.0.0
     * Updated to BouncyCastle 1.58
     * Fixed crypto algorithm case sensitivity issue on sending (issue #32)
     * Changed internally from `java.util.Date` to `java.time.LocalDateTime` - so all the Date parameters must be changed from `yyyy` to `uuuu`!!!
     * The certificate factory `com.helger.as2lib.cert.PKCS12CertificateFactory` was deprecated in favor of the more generic `com.helger.as2lib.cert.CertificateFactory` that handles arbitrary keystore types (like JKS).
 * v3.1.0 - 2017-07-27
     * AS2 client can now handle custom HTTP headers
     * Reworked dumping API to create new dumpers per request
     * Dumping API was moved into a separate package.
 * v3.0.4 - 2017-06-19
     * AS2 client allows different content type even if text source is used
     * AS2 client allows to specify Content-Transfer-Encoding
     * Updated to BouncyCastle 1.57
     * The receiving modules got a new attribute `errorstorebody` to indicate whether the body of a failed message should also be stored or not (default is `false`)
     * The receiving modules `errordir` directory can now handle parameters (date and msg)
     * AS2 client can now request and asynchronous MDN (issue #31)
 * v3.0.3 - 2017-01-24
     * Binds to ph-commons 8.6.x
     * Binds to ph-web 8.7.0
     * Updated to BouncyCastle 1.56
 * v3.0.2 - 2016-11-28
     * Improved signature validation certificate selection (#28) - thanks @rklyne
     * Made connect and read timeout configurable in `AS2ClientSettings` (issue #23)
 * v3.0.1 - 2016-09-27
     * Made incoming HTTP request dumping customizable (issue #26)
 * v3.0.0 - 2016-08-21
     * JDK 8 is now required
     * Using ph-commons 8.4.x
 * v2.2.8 - 2016-05-09
     * Improved AS2 client https customization and API
 * v2.2.7 - 2016-04-27
     * Added per partnership attribute `rfc3851_micalgs` to determine to use RFC 3851 MIC algorithm names instead of the default RFC 5751 MIC algorithm names (issue #18)
     * Fixed problem with special character escaping in MDN context (issue #19)
 * v2.2.6 - 2016-03-02
     * Added support for dumping HTTP requests when using `as2-servlet`
 * v2.2.5 - 2015-12-01
     * Added a validity check so that expired certificates can no longer be used to sign, verify and encrypt messages.
 Decrypt is still possible.
     * Added the possibility to disable the autosave of the `PKCS12CertificateFactory` using the new boolean attribute `autosave`.
 This can now also easily be set in the client settings. (issue #17)
     * Fixed potential endless loop when a retry count was specified at a partnership (issue #16)
 * v2.2.4 - 2015-11-11
     * Fixed a minor issue where details of a ProcessingException were not passed into the MDN text
 * v2.2.3 - 2015-10-22
     * Improved API for handling MDN errors (as2-lib issue #11)
     * The signature verification of messages sent without `Content-Transfer-Encoding` was fixed (as2-lib issue #12)
     * Receiving a message for an unknown partnership now results in a correct error MDN (as2-server issue #16)
     * The new sub-project `as2-servlet` is now contained
 * v2.2.2 - 2015-10-19
     * Updated to Bouncy Castle 1.53 (as2-lib issue #10)
 * v2.2.1 - 2015-10-08
     * Extended API and some debug logging added
 * v2.2.0 - 2015-09-27
     * added system properties (see below) for configuration and debugging purposes
     * added new resender modules: `ImmediateResenderModule` and `InMemoryResenderModule`
     * added the following new partnership attributes:
         * `content_transfer_encoding_receive` [receiver side] to define a fixed `Content-Transfer-Encoding` for receiving, even if none is specified.
         * `force_decrypt` [receiver side] to force decryption of incoming messages even if the `Content-Type` header claims the message is not encrypted (as a work-around for non spec-compliant senders)
         * `disable_decrypt` [receiver side] to disable decryption of incoming messages even if the `Content-Type` header claims the message is encrypted (as a work-around for non spec-compliant senders)
         * `force_verify` [receiver side] to force signature validation of incoming messages even if the `Content-Type` header claims the message is not signed (as a work-around for non spec-compliant senders)
         * `disable_verify` [receiver side] to disable signature verification of incoming messages even if the `Content-Type` header claims the message is signed (as a work-around for non spec-compliant senders)
         * `verify_use_cert_in_body_part` [receiver side] to define whether a certificate passed in the signed MIME body part shall be used to verify the signature (when `true`) or whether to always use the certificate provided in the partnership (when `false`).
 If not set the value of the AS2 session is used.
         * `disable_decompress` [receiver side] to disable decompression of incoming messages even if the `Content-Type` header claims the message is compressed (as a work-around for non spec-compliant senders)
         * `sign_include_cert_in_body_part` [sender side] to determine whether the certificate used for signing should be included in the signed content part (when `true`) or not (when `false`).
 The default value is `true`.
         * Added the sub-project `as2-partnership-mongodb` - thanks to @jochenberger for contributing it
 * Version 2.1.0 - 2015-08-20
     * fixes a problem that implicitly SHA-1 was always used for signing, no matter what you specify
     * compression according to RFC 5402 is now supported so that this is no fully AS2 1.1 compatible

 # Maven usage